brombal/stylix-docs/markdown/best-practices.md

 ## Styles are naturally dynamic

 Of course, styles don't need to be fixed, constant values.
-Just like any other props, the values can come from a component's state, prop values, or any other variable.
+Just like any other props, the values can come from a component's state, props, or any other variable.
 In the following example, a dropdown value is stored in a state variable, which is used to set the color of the text below it:

 ```tsx-render-app
 function App() {